simopt-admin/simopt/docs/cascadetime.rst

 Objectives:
 -----------
-Maximize total_profit over the :math:`T` time periods.
+Maximize the expected total number of activated nodes throughout the entire time period.

 Constraints:
 ------------